saigecarter/DH110-22F-Demo/README.md

 More on the user personas and journey maps can be found [here](https://github.com/saigecarter/DH110-22F-SC/tree/main/ASSIGNMENT04)

-## Wireframes & User Interface Design
+## Wireframes & Low Fidelity Prototype

 With the developed personas created to guide my design process, I decided to develop three features that the user would have: